Runtime Flow

 Final-output validation:

-• Claude, Gemini, and Codex use strict protocol parsing and return an error immediately when invalid.
+• Claude, Antigravity, Gemini, and Codex use strict protocol parsing and return an error immediately when invalid.

 • One-shot agent submissions still surface schema errors directly to the caller whenever the shared parser rejects the final output, including plain text, blank utility responses, non-utility prompts that miss the schema, or any output that leaves trailing non-whitespace text after the recovered protocol payload.
 Those surfaced errors now also include the shared protocol parser's debug report.